Advocacy

 Pamela Bisceglia is the Executive Director of AdvocacyDenver.
 As a parent of a child with a disability, Pamela gained practical experience regarding the rights of children and adults with disabilities.
 Her professional experience is marked by her devotion to individuals in need, first-hand knowledge of the operation of public systems and their obligation under state and federal law.
 Pamela stands with a team whose principal focus is on achieving equal rights and social justice for people with disabilities through individual advocacy and systems advocacy at the state and federal level.

-Melissa Palacio is AdvocacyDenver’s Office Manager, working alongside leadership to support adult and child advocates.
+Melissa Palacio is AdvocacyDenver’s Director of Operations.
 Melissa attended Western Cuna Management School at Pomona College majoring in Business Management, and Front Range Community College holding a certification in Certified Event Rental Professional.
 She’s a passionate volunteer for Special Olympics Colorado and other events supporting people with disabilities.
 Melissa volunteers her time to a non-profit organization serving as a Coach, mentoring leaders of small women groups that are working through life’s unique circumstances.
 These professional and personal experiences have paved a way for Melissa to devote her skills in supporting the active voice AdvocacyDenver upholds in the community.

 Linda Brooks is an Advocate for Adults.
 She spent 12 years as a Service Coordinator for individuals with intellectual and developmental disabilities and 11 years investigating allegations of Mistreatment, Abuse, Neglect and Exploitation (MANE).
 She holds a Bachelor’s degree from the University of Nebraska in Children’s Rehabilitation and a Master’s degree from Drake University in Vocational Rehabilitation-Personnel Counseling.
 She is a Huskers fan (GO BIG RED!).